 - Cook for 4 hours on high or 8 hours on low

-- Using in hand emulsion blender to blend soup inside crock pot.
-You can also blending a blender in small batches.
+- Using a hand emulsion blender, blend the soup inside the crockpot.
+You can also blend in small batches.

 - Ladle soup into bowls